 - The changes to the InnoDB tables are determined based on the contents of the InnoDB redo log.
-Since the redo log has a maximum size that you know in advance, depending on the size of your database, the amount of DML activities, and the size of the redo log, it usually requires less I/O to read the changes from the redo log than to scan the InnoDB tablespace files to locate the changed pages. - A system variable, innodb_redo_log_capacity, controls the amount of disk space occupied by redo log files.
+Since the redo log has a maximum size that you know in advance, depending on the size of your database, the amount of DML activities, and the size of the redo log, it usually requires less I/O to read the changes from the redo log than to scan the InnoDB tablespace files to locate the changed pages. - For MySQL 8.0.30 and later: The way the redo log is maintained has been changed.
+A system variable, innodb_redo_log_capacity, now controls the amount of disk space occupied by redo log files.
 If the redo log files occupy less space than the value of innodb_redo_log_capacity, dirty pages are flushed from the buffer pool to tablespace data files less aggressively, allowing the disk space occupied by the redo log files to grow faster.
 If the space occupied by the redo log files gets close to the specified value, dirty pages are flushed more aggressively, so that the disk space occupied by redo log files is kept within the specified limit.
-See Configuring Redo Log Capacity for details.
+See Configuring Redo Log Capacity (MySQL 8.0.30 or Higher) for details.